radioarcane/darkcastlefest/src/content/performers/motuvius-rex-2024.md

    facebook: "https://www.facebook.com/motuvius.rex"
    instagram: "https://www.instagram.com/motuvius.rex"
 description: "Motuvius Rex is a music project focused primarily on a fairly traditional Gothic sound with roots in Dark Folk and New Wave."
+seoDescription: "Get ready for a local delight at Dark Castle Fest 2024 – Motuvius Rex is back!
+As essentially our house band at Art Sanctuary, Motuvius Rex represents the unique voice of Kentucky in dark music and culture.
+Based in Louisville, they blend Gothic Folk with Psychedelic Rock, Appalachian influences, and a diverse range inspired by artists like Boy George, Genesis P-Orridge, Merle Haggard, and more.
+A concoction of Gothic Rock, New Wave, and Neofolk, Motuvius Rex's sound is Art School weirdness with a rural life experience, featuring acoustic instruments, mandolins, and vintage electronics."
 ref: "https://musicbrainz.org/artist/0172f3f7-affd-4ded-8d26-1813d983d6a6"
 ---